Ethan123123/Erasers/README.md

 We are a community of 6th graders who have come together to try and showt teach future generations about Hitlers mistakes.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Our goal is to get to 6million erasers to represent the 6 million jews who died in the holocaust

 ![erases](https://user-images.githubusercontent.com/50597854/57657820-8fdc9980-75aa-11e9-944e-cd204fdcf6f4.PNG)